Midnight Club: Street Racing: Reception

 For the GBA version, Nintendo Power called it a "decent" if not "repetitive" drive.
 Skyler Miller of AllGame felt that Midnight Clubs GBA version was "a slow, confusing" version of Grand Theft Auto, but without the crime and the fun.
-IGNs Craig Harris noted that the top-down perspective, while efficient use of the GameBoy Advance's limited resources, made gameplay difficult, and that due to this perspective players will never know where the track is going.
+IGNs Craig Harris noted that the top-down perspective, while efficient use of the Game Boy Advance's limited resources, made gameplay difficult, and that due to this perspective players will never know where the track is going.
 He felt this design choice forced trial-and-error gameplay and was very frustrating for players.
 Harris gave poor marks for the very basic AI drivers.
 Lastly, he criticized the password save system, with particular emphasis on the fact that if a player does not write down the password while on screen there is no way to recover that password, effectively causing players to lose progress.

 In December 2000, the PlayStation 2 version ranked fifth in total PlayStation 2 game sales.
-In February 2001 the game placed ninth in overall sales.
-By July 2006, the PlayStation 2 version sold 1.5 million units and earned $43 million in the U.S. NextGen ranked it as the 32nd highest-selling game launched for the PlayStation 2, Xbox or GameCube between October 2000 and July 2006 in that country.
+In February 2001, the game placed ninth in overall sales.
+By July 2006, the PlayStation 2 version sold 1.5 million units and earned $43 million in the U.S. NextGen ranked it as the 32nd highest-selling game launched for the PlayStation 2, Xbox, or GameCube between October 2000 and July 2006 in that country.
 Combined sales of Midnight Club console releases reached 2.5 million units in the U.S. by the latter date.
-The PS2 version was a runner-up for the "Best Driving Game" and "Best Game No One Played" awards at GameSpots Best and Worst of 2000 Awards, which went to Test Drive Le Mans and Samba de Amigo.
-The game won the award for "Racing Game of 2000" in both Editors' Choice and Readers' Choice at IGNs Best of 2000 Awards for PS2.
+Midnight Club won the award for "Racing Game of 2000" in both Editors' Choice and Readers' Choice at IGNs Best of 2000 Awards for PS2.
+The PS2 version was a runner-up for the "Best Driving Game" and "Best Game No One Played" awards at GameSpots Best and Worst of 2000 Awards, which went to Test Drive Le Mans and Samba de Amigo, respectively.